bentiss/SimplePeripheralBusProbe/README-IASL.md

 Instructions
 ------------

 The guide for doing everything with Microsoft `asl.exe` is quite detailed.
-Use it where details are required.
+Use the original [README](./README.md) where details are required.

 This is as an extension because often the microsoft compiler does not know how to compile the `asl` it extracted.
 Intel created a compiler that is much clearer in it's error messages and knows howto compile the `asl`-files.